ecruzmango/366_final_project/README.md

 - Open browser with the URL: `https://localhost:4443/amazon-login.html#`

 - Now enter email and password (does not have to be correct), then click Sign-in.
+It intentionally tell you have incorrect credentials, keep enter your input 3 times.

+- At the third time, it should automatically navigate back to the unauthenticated Amazon home page.

 - Go back to the project folder, there should be a file `stolen.txt` that stores all captured credentials.